SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 which is the only new property introduced by ``RecipeIngredient``.
 After doing so, the initializer delegates up to the ``init(name: String)`` initializer of the ``Food`` class.
-This process satisfies safety check 1 from *Two-Phase Initialization* above.
+This process satisfies safety check 1 from :ref:`Initialization_TwoPhaseInitialization` above.

 ``RecipeIngredient`` also defines a convenience initializer, ``init(name: String)``,